 Ms. Granger is a member of the American Bar Association’s Section of Antitrust Law and the District of Columbia Bar’s Antitrust and Consumer Law Section.
-She is also a Co-Chair of the Mentoring and Young Lawyers Committees of the Women’s Bar Association of the District of Columbia.
-She concentrates her pro bono efforts on the International Refugee Assistance Project and representing veterans in claims for benefits and is accredited to practice before the US Department of Veterans Affairs.
+In addition, Ms. Granger is involved in the Mentoring and Career Development Committees of the Women’s Bar Association of the District of Columbia.
+She concentrates her pro bono efforts on the International Refugee Assistance Project and representing veterans in claims for benefits before the US Department of Veterans Affairs.

 Ms. Granger obtained her J.D. from the University of Virginia School Of Law where she served on the editorial board of the Virginia Law & Business Review.
 She earned her B.S. in Commerce, with distinction, from the University of Virginia McIntire School of Commerce in 2006.

 - Represented BASF in its $11 billion acquisition of seed and herbicide businesses and assets pursuant to a DOJ antitrust consent decree in connection with Bayer’s acquisition of Monsanto.
 BASF’s acquisition is the largest negotiated merger divestiture in the history of US antitrust enforcement.